How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Projective space

 gives a one-to-one correspondence between $\kk^n$ and $U_j$.
 In the case that $\kk = \rr$ or $\cc$, one can use this correspondence to induce a topology on $U_j$ (by declaring a subset of $U_j$ to be open if and only if its pre-image in $\rr^n$ or $\cc^n$ is open).
 It is straightforward to check that these topologies are compatible (i.e.\ they induce the same topology on their intersections), and accordingly turns $\pp^n = \bigcup_{j=0}^n U_j$ into a manifold.
-For a general $\kk$, the usual topology put on $\kk^n$ is the {\em Zariski topology}, in which the closed subsets are zero-sets of systems of polynomials, and the identification of the $U_j$ with $\kk^n$ is used to give $\pp^n$ the structure of an {\em algebraic variety over $\kk$}.
+For a general $\kk$, the usual topology put on $\kk^n$ is the , in which the closed subsets are zero-sets of systems of polynomials, and the identification of the $U_j$ with $\kk^n$ is used to give $\pp^n$ the structure of an {\em algebraic variety over $\kk$}.
 We review algebraic varieties and Zariski topology in \cref{var-chapter}.
 The complement $H_j$ of $U_j$ in $\pp^n$ is the set of lines (through the origin) which lie on the $j$-th coordinate hyperplane, so that if we identify $\kk^n$ with $U_0$, then the set of points at infinity, i.e.\ the complement of $\kk^n$ in $\pp^n$, is precisely $H_0 := \{[0: a_1: \cdots: a_n] \}$, and the homogeneous coordinates on $\pp^n$ are precisely those introduced by M\"obius.
 Note that $H_0$ is naturally isomorphic to $\pp^{n-1}$.

 \begin{prop} The closure in $\pp^n$ of each straight line on $\kk^n$ has a unique point at infinity.
-Two planar lines intersect at a common point at infinity if and only if they are parallel. \end{prop}
+Two coplanar lines intersect at a common point at infinity if and only if they are parallel. \end{prop}